-Globally about one third of food produced is wasted, most of which could have been eaten, according to research by WRAP (Waste and Resources Action Programme).
+Globally 25 to 30 per cent of total food produced is wasted, most of which could have been eaten, according to research by WRAP (Waste and Resources Action Programme).

 Sending food waste to landfill is not only wasteful and expensive, but also produces emissions of methane as anaerobic bacteria break down the compressed waste.
 Methane is a potent greenhouse gas which, molecule for molecule, traps 30 times more of the sun’s heat in the atmosphere than carbon dioxide.

 EU regulations mean that the amount of biodegradable waste going to landfill in the UK is reducing, and many local councils now have green waste recycling schemes.
 This is an excellent solution, but you can’t dispose of any leftover meat, fish or cooked food waste this way, so those items still have to go to landfill or for incineration.

 If you have a garden a better way is to compost all your kitchen waste at home, including cooked waste, producing rich fertile compost for the garden.